by Jennifer Drapkin, Kevin O'Donnell and Ky Henderson

 In 2010, i-Doser.com offered the song for free on YouTube as a sort of gateway drug, then sold additional tracks on their home page.
 According to Ashton, more than a million people paid for the songs that year alone.
 Before long, parents and authorities tried to kill the party; one Oklahoma City school went so far as to ban iPods in schools, so students couldn’t get high during homeroom.
 But it turns out parents didn’t have much to fear—though some teens claim to get buzzed off of i-Dosing, there’s no evidence to suggest it’s addictive or leads to using hard drugs.
 For the most part, it’s just noise.

 Can a song drive you to suicide?
-In 1990, the heavy metal band Judas Priest was accused of prompting two drunk Reno, Nev., youths to shoot themselves after repeatedly listening to “Better By You, Better Than Me.”
-(One died instantly; the other survived after blowing half his face off.)
+In 1990, the heavy metal band Judas Priest was accused of prompting two drunk Reno, Nevada, youths to shoot themselves after repeatedly listening to “Better By You, Better Than Me.”
+(One died instantly; the other survived.)
 Did the lyric “Do it,” allegedly hidden in the song, push them over the edge?
 Experts testified on both sides, but the judge dismissed the case, ruling, “The scientific research presented does not establish that subliminal stimuli, even if perceived, may precipitate conduct of this magnitude.”
 The precedent hasn’t been challenged since.
-As lead singer Rob Halford later noted, he had no reason to ask fans to commit suicide.
+As lead singer Rob Halford later noted, he had no reason to ask fans to die by suicide.
 If anything, he’d issue the command, “Buy more of our records.”